Hyperspectral Image Data Reduction for Endmember Extraction: Experiments

 We implemented REDIC in MATLAB and evaluated its performance through numerical experiments.
-The first experiment (Section~\ref{subsec: performance evaluation of DRS}) was conducted to examine the output of the DRS module incorporated into REDIC.
-In particular, we investigated the following two aspects: the scale of the matrix obtained by applying DRS, and whether this matrix retains the endmembers present in the original HSI data.
+The first experiment (Section~\ref{subsec: performance evaluation of DRS}) was conducted to examine the behavior of the DRS module incorporated into REDIC, in terms of the size of the resulting matrix, its ability to retain the endmembers present in the original HSI data, and the computation time required to perform DRS.
 The second experiment (Section~\ref{subsec: performance evaluation of REDIC}) was conducted to evaluate the performance of REDIC in terms of both endmember extraction accuracy and computation time.
-All experiments were carried out in MATLAB on dual Intel Xeon Gold 6336Y processors with 256 GB of memory.
+All experiments were carried out in MATLAB R2024b on dual Intel Xeon Gold 6336Y processors with 256 GB of memory.

 In what follows, we describe the implementation details and datasets used in our experiments.
-REDIC performs DRS, which involves the parameter $p$ that controls the number of clusters in the $k$-means method.
-We set $p = 30$ in all experiments.
-DRS calls DR to find a set $\KC \in \Gamma(A)$ for a matrix $A$.
+REDIC performs DRS, which in turn invokes DR to find a set $\KC \in \Gamma(A)$ for a matrix $A$.
 DR determines the feasibility of whether $\a_i \in \cone(A(\KC_\ell - i))$ by solving problem~\eqref{eq: NNLS for feasibility test}.
 We used the MATLAB function \texttt{lsqnonneg}, which implements the active set method, to solve this problem.
 The tolerance parameter $\epsilon_{\feas}$ in the feasibility test was set to $10^{-8}$.
 REDIC also performs RCE to solve the model $\HT$.
 For the implementation of RCE, we used a reorganized and speed-improved version of the MATLAB code developed in \cite{Miz25}, in which CPLEX is employed as the LP solver.
 The comparison of computation time with the previous version of the RCE code is described in Remark~\ref{rem: comparison of computation time with previous RCE code}.
 RCE first solves a small-scale subproblem of $\HT$ and then gradually increases the problem size until the optimal solution of $\HT$ is obtained.
 It includes the parameters $\zeta$ and $\eta$ to control the size of the initial subproblem.
 These parameter values were set as follows to maintain consistency with the experimental setup in \cite{Miz25}: for an input matrix with $n$ columns, if $n \le 300$, then $(\zeta, \eta) = (0, n)$; if $300 < n \le 50000$, then $(\zeta, \eta) = (10, 100)$; and if $n > 50000$, then $(\zeta, \eta) = (50, 300)$.